-- You will be living in Metrogate House, FIE's First Year student residence in South Kensington, within a 10-minute walk from Foundation House. - Each student will share a bedroom with one, two or three other program participants, and the living room area is shared by everyone in the flat. - Metrogate House has a communal kitchen space that everyone will share. - We typically place students in rooms with others of the same sex.
+- Each student will share a bedroom with one, two or three other program participants. - All residences are within a 10-minute walk from Foundation house. - Each building has a communal kitchen space that everyone will share. - We typically place students in rooms with others of the same sex.
 In some locations, this is necessary for legal or cultural reasons.
 We understand that not all students may identify as female or male, and we want to create a welcoming environment for you while you are abroad.
 We are happy to work with students who identify as transgender, genderqueer, gender non-conforming, and/or non-binary regarding life abroad.
 If you have questions or concerns regarding housing as it relates to your gender identity, please contact your Study Abroad Advisor. - You will be notified of your roommate assignment when you arrive in London. - British housing, in general, is much smaller than U.S. housing.
-Not only will you have a smaller living space, but also smaller storage space. - You will share a bedroom with other UW-Madison students, but there will be students from other universities studying with FIE living in the residences. - All rooms have their own TVs and bed linen that is changed every week (bed linen includes blanket, pillows and sheets).
+Not only will you have a smaller living space, but also smaller storage space. - You will share a bedroom with other UW-Madison students, but there will be students from other universities studying with FIE living in the residences.

+- All rooms have their own TVs and bed linen that is changed every week (bed linen includes blanket, pillows and sheets).
 You should bring your own towels or plan to buy towels once in London.
 Stores like TK Maxx, Marks & Spencer, and Primark offer very inexpensive towels and pillows. - No overnight guests are permitted.
 FIE can help you find inexpensive accommodations for your visitors. - Residence Life Supervisors live in student accommodations.
 They are usually graduate students pursuing their own course of study in London or young professionals.
 They keep FIE and UW staff informed of any discipline and welfare problems which may affect the general harmony of all residents. - Arrival/Departure dates are firm; no exceptions can be made for you to move in early or move out late.